What is Financial Literacy?

 Financial literacy, at its core, is understanding how to manage your money.
 It includes your spending, savings, and borrowing habits, how you deal with debt, and your short and long-term financial planning.

-If you focus on these financial literacy basics, you will be able to improve your financial health.
+If you focus on the basics, you will be able to improve your financial health.

 Making Wise Financial Choices